It's the moooooost wonderful tiiiiime of the yeeeeear!

-Joking about putting on your fat pants due to some post-meal bloating trivializes the day to day experiences of people in larger bodies.
-And if anyone in your family isn’t straight-size, there’s a good chance statements like these really hurt their feelings.
-If you feel the need to talk about how full you are after the meal, it’s easy enough to do so without invoking body size.
-Just say something like, “That was so satisfying I don’t think I could eat another bite.”
+Joking about putting on your fat pants due to some post-meal bloating trivializes the daily reality that fat folks experience.
+And if anyone at your holiday table is fat, there's a good chance statements like these really hurt their feelings.
+If you feel the need to talk about how full you are after the meal, it's easy enough to do so without invoking body size.
+Just say something like, “That was so satisfying I don't think I could eat another bite.”

 6. “Wow, you look like you've lost/gained weight.”

-Other people have covered the topic of commenting on weight loss thoroughly, so I’ll just say this: Body talk of all kinds should be off limits, both at the holiday table and the rest of the time.
-Another person’s weight is no one else’s business
+Other people have covered the topic of commenting on weight loss thoroughly, so I'll just say this: body talk of all kinds should be off limits, both at holiday gatherings and the rest of the time.
+Another person's weight is no one else's business

 While you might think what you have to say is complimentary, you never know how someone else might take it.
 Besides, there are so many non-physical attributes you could compliment a person for.
 What do you love about them?
 Their kindness?
 Their humor?
 Their friendship?
 Talk about those things instead, because they matter so much more than a person's size.